Chillyzz/Ontology-and-knowledge-base-construction/Concepts/Algebra.md

 1. Polynomial \\in Expression: Mathematical expression consisting of variables(numbers) and coefficients, combined using operations.

-2. PolyDegree \\in Integers : The highest power of the variable in the polynomial.
-For example, in 3x^4 + 2x + 5, the degree is 4.

-3. Monomial \\in Polynomial: A polynomial with only one term, such as 3x^2 or 5.
+2. Monomial \\in Polynomial: A polynomial with only one term, such as 3x^2 or 5.

-4. Binomial \\in Polynomial: A polynomial with two terms, such as x+2 or 3x^2-4x.
+3. Binomial \\in Polynomial: A polynomial with two terms, such as x+2 or 3x^2-4x.

-5. Coefficient \\in Number: The coefficient of the term in a polynomial.
-In 4x^3 + 2x^2, the coefficient for 4x^3 term is 4.

-6. Polyroots \\in Set: The values of the variable that make the polynomial equal to zero.
-Ex(x^2- 5x + 6 has two roots x = 2 and x = 3)

-7. PolynomialTerm \\in Polynomial: Each individual part of a polynomial separated by addition or subtraction.
+4. PolynomialTerm \\in Polynomial: Each individual part of a polynomial separated by addition or subtraction.
    *Example:* In \(3x^2 + 4x + 5\), \(3x^2\), \(4x\), and \(5\) are terms.

-8. ConstantTerm \\in PolynomialTerm: A term in the polynomial with a degree of 0, representing a fixed value.
+5. ConstantTerm \\in PolynomialTerm: A term in the polynomial with a degree of 0, representing a fixed value.
    *Example:* In \(2x^2 + 3x + 4\), the constant term is \(4\).

-9. RationalRoot \\in Polyroots: A root of the polynomial that can be expressed as a fraction of integers.
+6. RationalRoot \\in Polyroots: A root of the polynomial that can be expressed as a fraction of integers.
    *Example:* For \(x^2 - 3x + 2\), the roots \(x = 1\) and \(x = 2\) are rational.

-10. IrrationalRoot \\in Polyroots: A root of the polynomial that cannot be expressed as a fraction.
+7. IrrationalRoot \\in Polyroots: A root of the polynomial that cannot be expressed as a fraction.
    *Example:* The roots of \(x^2 - 2 = 0\) are \(x = \pm \sqrt{2}\), which are irrational.

-11. Factor \\in Polynomial: A polynomial that divides another polynomial exactly.
+8. Factor \\in Polynomial: A polynomial that divides another polynomial exactly.
    *Example:* \((x - 2)\) and \((x - 3)\) are factors of \(x^2 - 5x + 6\).

-12. IrreduciblePolynomial \\in Polynomial: A polynomial that cannot be factored into polynomials of lower degree with coefficients in a field.
+9. IrreduciblePolynomial \\in Polynomial: A polynomial that cannot be factored into polynomials of lower degree with coefficients in a field.
    *Example:* \(x^2 + 1\) is irreducible over the real numbers.

-13. CriticalPoint \\in Polyroots: A value of the variable where the derivative of the polynomial equals zero.
+10. CriticalPoint \\in Polyroots: A value of the variable where the derivative of the polynomial equals zero.
    *Example:* For \(f(x) = x^3 - 3x^2\), the critical points are \(x = 0\) and \(x = 2\).